senthilaru/uncleancode-sonar-plugin/README.md

 ### How to use this in sonar quality profile ###

 Login to your sonar server: http://localhost:9000.
-Search for rule repository with the `cleancode`, it will list down all the rules bundled in this plugin.
+Search for rule repository with the `uncleancode`, it will list down all the rules bundled in this plugin.
 Then, you can add rules under the appropriate quality profile.